Sofianebouaziz1/FLASH-RL/README.md

 ## Paper
 FLASH-RL's paper has been accepted in the 41st IEEE International Conference on Computer Design (ICCD 2023).
 Please refer to the arXiv version [here] (https://arxiv.org/abs/2311.06917) for the full paper.

-## Authors

-FLASH-RL has been developed by Sofiane Bouaziz, Hadjer Benmeziane, Youcef Imine, Leila Hamdad, Smail Niar and Hamza Ouarnoughi.

-You can contact us by opening a new issue in the repository.

 ## Requirements
 FLASH-RL has been implemented and tested with the following versions: